 When CDP formulations detonate, about 50% – 70% of the explosive mass is converted into very fine powder comprised of about 90% – 95% metal oxides.
 The balance is carbon in various phases, including diamond.

 After detonation we remove CDP abrasives from the blast chamber via vacuum extraction starting with the removal of airborne particles.
 Once the atmosphere has been adequately cleared, a worker enters the vessel to recover material that has settled on the ground.
-In a larger production vessel, with a proprietary design, the powder would be extracted in an automated manner.
+Our goal is to build a larger production vessel, whereby the powder is extracted in an automated manner.

 By controlling the types of reducing agents used in our process, we control the hardness of the non-carbon phase.
 By controlling the concentration of reducing agents in dry ice, we control the overall carbon yield, diamond yield in the carbon phase, and hardness of the graphite phase.
 This allows CDP to customize polishing products for any surface.